 - Are there repetitive behaviors you would expect your child to show at camp?

 - Can my child manage sleep-overs with friends?

-Camp directors agree that providing a realistic picture of your child’s behavioral and emotional needs up front is the best way to determine fit.
+Camp directors agree that providing a realistic picture of your child’s behavioral, emotional and special needs up front is the best way to determine fit.
 A face to face meeting (or an online video conference) with the camp director and your child during the camp selection process is helpful for all families no matter their needs.
 And if you decide that this summer is not the right time, then think about visiting a camp or two while they are in session.
 A visit will provide you with lots of opportunities to discuss camp with your child in the months to come.